iredmail/docs/en_US/upgrade/0-upgrade.ee.md

 iRedMail Enterprise Edition is a single binary program, upgrading is simple:

-- Download latest version from [website](https://www.iredmail.org/ee.html).
+- Download the latest version from our [website](https://www.iredmail.org/ee.html).
 - Stop the service.
 - Replace the program file and set correct owner / group / permission.
 - Start the service.
+- Login as global admin and click the `Upgrade` button.
+It updates config files, SQL structure changes, etc.

+That's all.

-Use `v1.0-beta8` as new version, Linux OS and amd64 architecture for example:
+Let's take `v1.0-beta8` as new version, Linux OS and amd64 architecture for example:

 ```
 wget -O /tmp/iredmail https://dl.iredmail.org/ee/iredmail-enterprise-v1.0-beta8-linux-amd64